RedShark News - Video technology news and analysis

 The original Blackmagic Design Pocket Cinema Camera ushered in a new era of highly mobile cinematography

-Aspirational
+Aspirational qualities

-Indeed the BMPCC was not without its faults and limitations.
+The BMPCC was not without its faults and limitations.
 Battery life from the standard batteries was shall we say, wanting.
 In real world use you would be lucky to get 30 minutes out of one.
 This meant that in order to use the BMPCC seriously you needed an external battery system.
 This was something that was made difficult to do due to the non-standard DC pin size.
 Speaking of which, the DC socket was notoriously fragile.
 Breaking it meant a camera replacement, so a lot of care had to be taken.
 The best way to protect it was to use a cage that featured a locking power cable.

 The rear LCD was difficult to see in daylight, so it was essential to use an external monitor.
 Audio too, was not exactly stellar.
 To record audio decently required a good external pre-amp, but ideally off-camera sound recording was the best way to go.

-True, it had moire issues, but in most situations this didn’t cause any issues.
+True, it had moiré issues, but in most situations this didn’t cause any issues.
 In any case, if it really was a problem there were two very good third party OLPF filters available for it.
 Rolling shutter?
-Some people claimed this as an issue, but, frankly, it never caused me any problems whatsoever.
+Some people claimed this as an issue, but, frankly it never caused me any problems whatsoever.

-A classic
+A classic in the making

 Love is a strong word, but that’s exactly how a lot of users felt about their BMPCCs.
 It stirs up a similar emotional response to the way that photographers remember their old film cameras fondly.